As Prepared for Delivery on November 8, 2019

 Throughout the course of my career, which began as a missionary, I have believed that bringing people together to share resources, ideas, and talents is the best way to build strong, sustainable communities.

 I’m with you tonight in my role as chairman of the National Credit Union Administration.
 That’s the independent federal regulatory agency that supervises and protects America’s credit union system, which has more than 118 million members and more than $1.5 trillion in assets.

 Given the size of the credit union footprint, and their roots in local communities, they’re an ideal vehicle for helping to encourage small business development at the grassroots level.
 In terms of commercial lending, credit unions may do less small business lending today than traditional banks, but that only means there’s a tremendous growth opportunity there.

 The importance of small businesses in our economy, to our individual communities, is readily apparent.
-Nationally, small businesses generate 44 percent (opens new window) of U.S. economic activity.
+Nationally, small businesses generate 44 percent (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) of U.S. economic activity.
 They drive innovation; they create jobs, which promote human dignity as well as financial security; and they, too, serve to anchor communities.